 How much should you earn before hiring a financial adviser?

 According to Reagan Mitchell, managing director of WealthyMe, whether you earn R1,000 or R100,000 per month, having access to financial advice will allow you to make informed decisions for your present and future financial goals.

 “The way you access financial advice as a low-income earner won’t be the same as someone who earns R100,000 per month.
 Similarly, the cost of financial advice will also differ because of the level of complexity,” says Mitchell.

 He explains that someone earning R1,000 per month may only need risk protection advice, whereas someone with a more complex portfolio will have a variety of needs.

 According to Mike Wood, managing director of Wealth at the Apio Group, independent advisory firms do not choose their clients based on the size of their portfolio.

-“They work with a client to ensure that their overall portfolio is always managed in the most cost-effective and tax-efficient manner while working towards an end goal,” says Wood.
+“Advisors work with a client to ensure that their overall portfolio is always managed in the most cost-effective and tax-efficient manner while working towards an end goal,” says Wood.

 How much does a financial adviser cost?

-Mitchell says that in South Africa, financial advice has not been productised and as such the cost of advice is usually covered within the financial products in a client’s portfolio.
+Mitchell says that in South Africa, financial advice has not been productised and as such the cost of advice is usually covered within the products in a client’s portfolio.